1) While FTX aims to reduce the likelihood of clawbacks, they are still possible.

 #1: Estimated Liquidation Price

 If you go to any market page there will be an informational box on the right hand side.
-You can find an Estimated liquidation price there; if you don't have any other positions on then your position will start to get liquidated if the futures price gets there.
+You can find an Estimated liquidation price at the bottom; if you don't have any other positions on then your position will start to get liquidated if the future's mark price gets there.

 #2: Maintenance Margin Requirement

-Once again look at the informational box on the right hand side.
-You can also find your current amount of leverage used there, and your current margin fraction, which is just 1/leverage.
-Your account will begin to get liquidated if your margin fraction drops below the maintenance margin requirement, also displayed in the box.
-Maintenance margin fraction starts at 3% and increases with position size, so you will begin to get liquidated if your account gets to ~33x leverage (or less depending on position size).
+Look at the informational box on the right hand side.
+You can also find your current amount of leverage used there, and your current Margin Fraction, which is just 1/leverage.
+Your account will begin to get liquidated if your Margin Fraction drops below the account Maintenance Margin requirement, also displayed in the box.
+Maintenance Margin Fraction starts at 3% and increases with position size, so you will begin to get liquidated if your account gets to ~33x leverage (or less depending on position size).